erilam/cross-region-privatelink/README.md

 Create a file called variables.tf and include the following variables:

 ```
-variable "sp_eu1_ami_id" {
+variable "sp_eu1_ami_ssm_parameter_name" {
-  description = "The SaaS provider's Amazon Machine Image (AMI) ID in the EU-WEST-1 region"
+  description = "The SSM parameter name for the SaaS provider's EC2 AMI in the EU-WEST-1 region"
-  default     = "ami-12345678" # Replace with the actual AMI ID for your setup
+  default     = "/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2"
 }

 variable "sp_instance_type" {
-  description = "The EC2 instance type for the SaaS provider's static website"
+  description = "EC2 instance type for the SaaS provider's static website"
   default     = "t2.micro"
 }

-variable "cust_ami_id" {
+variable "sp_key_pair_name" {
-  description = "The customer's Amazon Machine Image (AMI) ID in the EU-WEST-2 region"
-  default     = "ami-abcdefgh" # Replace with the actual AMI ID for your setup
+  description = "The name of the key pair for the SaaS provider's EC2 instances"
 }

-variable "cust_instance_type" {
+variable "sp_eu1_vpc_cidr" {
-  description = "The EC2 instance type for the customer's test instance"
+  description = "The CIDR block for the SaaS provider's VPC in EU-WEST-1 region"
-  default     = "t2.micro"
+  default     = "10.0.0.0/16"
 }

-variable "sp_key_pair_name" {
+variable "sp_eu1_subnet_cidrs" {
-  description = "The name of the key pair for the SaaS provider's instances"
+  description = "The CIDR blocks for the SaaS provider's subnets in EU-WEST-1 region"
-  default     = "sp-key-pair"
+  default = {
+    "subnet_a" = "10.0.1.0/24"
+    "subnet_b" = "10.0.2.0/24"
+    "subnet_c" = "10.0.3.0/24"
   }
+}

-variable "cust_key_pair_name" {
+variable "aws_profile" {
-  description = "The name of the key pair for the customer's instances"
+  description = "AWS CLI profile to use for the SaaS provider and customer accounts"
-  default     = "cust-key-pair"
+  default     = "default"
 }
 ```